• Queen Mary University of London

 With access to your data, researchers will look for patterns between your genes and your health.
 For example if lots of people with a certain disease or condition all have a similar genetic makeup then that genetic makeup might provide clues about their disease, or if a group of people are diagnosed with a disease early or later in life then scientists can look for genetic changes that might be the cause.

-Your genetic and health data data will be held in 'pseudonymised' format.
+Your genetic and health data will be held in 'pseudonymised' format.
 This means researchers cannot link to your personal details.
 However the Chief Investigator is able to link if strictly necessary.

 Your NHS England Data